DarkFlare69/TradeWin/README.md

  # Features
   -Active Trades panel to track ongoing trades and the option to log as a trade when complete -History panel to view and add to trading history -Import multiple file formats
- - Export multiple file formats
+-Export multiple file formats
 -Auto-saving and auto-loading
 -Updater